 Digital Twin Software

-This flow shows how raw machine data travels through integrated systems to support automated or data-driven decisions.
+This flow shows how raw machine data moves through integrated systems to support automated and data-driven decisions.

 Frequently Asked Questions